Interface NotificationMessage

 of tokens in Vault Help.

 Note that many standard tokens are specific to some context.
-For example, ${docName}
+For example, ${docName},

-are specific to a document, object, or workflow,
+${Object.name__v}, and ${taskName} are specific to a document, object, or workflow,

 respectively.
-Because notifications created on the fly with NotificationMessage
+Because notifications created on the fly with NotificationMessage are not associated with a

 context, context specific tokens used in these types of notifications will resolve to empty strings.